 Published on February 21st, 2018 | by Peter Harris and Lisa Boynton0

-Top 5 Canada/U.S. Border Towns That Are Well Worth a Day Trip.
+Top 5 Canada/U.S. Border Towns That Are Well Worth a Quick Trip.

-Forget NAFTA negotiations and politics, the real relationship between Canada and the United States is best experienced in the small towns and villages that dot the world’s longest ‘undefended’ border.
-From bootleggers’ trading posts to historic settlements that were split in two by a border redrawn by war, here is a collection of fascinating spots to visit – all less than a day’s drive away from South Central Ontario.
+Forget tariff negotiations and politics, the real relationship between Canada and the United States is best experienced in the small towns and villages that dot the world’s longest ‘undefended’ border.
+From bootleggers’ trading posts to historic settlements that were split in two by a border redrawn by war, here is a collection of fascinating spots to visit – all less than a day’s drive away from most regions in South Central Ontario.

 Stanstead, Quebec and Derby Line, Vermont.

 One of the best examples of a border town shared by Canada and the U.S. is in Quebec’s Eastern Townships.
 About an hour and a half southeast of Montreal, the towns of Stanstead, Quebec and Derby Line, Vermont were founded as essentially one village.
 A former Stanstead resident explained, “When I went to school in nearby Sherbrooke back in the late 1990s, you could fill up the tank of your car in one country and then cross the street and buy groceries in the other.”